Eleanor de Laittre: Family and personal life

 Some time after Brown's death de Laittre married a retired executive with the Standard Oil Company, Paul F. Lienau.
 He was born in 1902 in Oelwein, Iowa.
 They lived in Santa Barbara, California, and de Laittre was again widowed when he died in 1984.
 They had no children.De Laittre's sister, Rosamond, had married Harold R. Ward Jr. in 1966.
 He was an aide on the team managing Ronald Reagan's 1967 campaign for governor.
-Ward was thus brother-in-law of Paul Lienau and a news report says Lienau. hosted Richard Nixon at his home in Santa Barbara during his 1968 campaign for president. ("NARCOTICS LAXITY ALLEGED BY NIXON: He Blames the Democrats -Visits Boyhood Home and Hails Youth Support," New York Times, September 17, 1968, p.
+Ward was thus brother-in-law of Paul Lienau and a news report says Lienau. hosted Richard Nixon at his home in Santa Barbara during his 1968 campaign for president. ("Narcotics Laxity Alleged by Nixon: He Blames the Democrats – Visits Boyhood Home and Hails Youth Support," The New York Times, September 17, 1968, p.
 1).

 Following Lienau's death, de Laittre married Robert MacMillan, an author and retired editor at the New Yorker magazine.
 He was born in 1910 and resided during his working career in New York.
 He died in 1991 in Santa Barbara, California.
 MacMillan had previously been married to Cecile Gilmore, a journalist and author of romantic fiction stories and novels.
 When young, both MacMillan and Gilmore had worked as writers and editors for New York newspapers.

 As a professional artist de Laittre used her maiden name.
 The family name is rendered two ways, most often as "de Laittre," but sometimes as "DeLaittre."
 News accounts occasionally refer to her by her married names, either using her husband's full name (as in Mrs. Merrill Shepard) or using her own name (e.g., Eleanor de Laittre Brown or Eleanor D. Brown).